ARMmbed/mbed-os-5-docs/docs/refs/api/storage/filesystem.md

 The [FAT file system](https://github.com/ARMmbed/mbed-os/tree/master/features/filesystem/fat) is a standard file system.

-The [BlockDevice](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/BlockDevice.h) class provides the underlying API for representing block-based storage that can be used to back a file system. mbed OS provides standard interfaces for the more common storage media, and you can extend the BlockDevice class to provide support for unsupported storage.
+The [BlockDevice](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/BlockDevice.h) class provides the underlying API for representing block-based storage that can be used to back a file system.
+Mbed OS provides standard interfaces for the more common storage media, and you can extend the BlockDevice class to provide support for unsupported storage.

 Existing block devices: